World War 2 Bombing

 A more detailed report may be found in Rob Pateman's excellent pamphlet "Kennington's Forgotten Tragedy".
 There is a memorial in Lambeth Cemetery to these and other WWII civilian deaths.

 There were two major bombings in Richborne Terrace (which then extended through to Meadow Road).
-A V1 flying bomb, on the night of 27/28 September 1940, led to the demolition of Nos 34-60, subsequently replaced by maisonettes.
+Bombing on the night of 27/28 September 1940, led to the demolition of Nos 34-60, subsequently replaced by maisonettes.
 Amazingly, only nine people were killed.
-Much later, in 1945, another V-1 flying bomb (see also further below) landed close to the site of the second September 1940 bomb-site.
+Much later, in 1945, a V1 flying bomb (see also further below) landed north west of Carroun Road.

 The first bombing was recorded, in words and a picture, by local civil defence worker Stanley Rothwell: